tweag/credential-helper/README.md

 Additionally, you can configure how the installer behaves by adding any of the following settings to your `.bazelrc`:

 - `--@tweag-credential-helper//bzl/config:helper_build_mode={auto,from_source,prebuilt}`:
-  Configures how the credential helper is built and wether or not a Go toolchain is required.
+  Configures how the credential helper is built and whether or not a Go toolchain is required.
 The `prebuilt` setting only allows downloading a preregistered and prebuilt helper binary.
 This is fast and doesn't require a Go toolchain, but may fail if no prebuilt binary for your host platform is available. `from_source` forces building the `go_binary` from source and requires registering a Go toolchain. `auto` (the default) prefers the use of a prebuilt, but allows falling back to building from source.
 - `--@tweag-credential-helper//bzl/config:default_install_destination_unix=<path>`:
   Configures the install destination of the credential helper on Unix (Linux, macOS).
 Subject to [prefix expansion](#prefix-expansion).
 Defaults to `%workdir%/bin/credential-helper`, which is the path used by the shell wrapper.
 If you set this to a workspace relative path like `%workspace%/tools/my-helper-binary`, (add that path to `.gitignore`) and point `--credential_helper` to the same path, you can avoid using the shell wrapper but modify the source tree instead.
 - `--@tweag-credential-helper//bzl/config:default_install_destination_windows=<path>`: